SeedSigner/seedsigner/docs/dice_words/README.md

 ## Dice and randomness

 We'd all like to think that whatever dice we're playing D&D with are completely fair.
-In reality most dice have bias.
+In reality many dice have bias.
 Before using any of the templates provided here, you _should_ analyze your own dice to your own satisfaction for fairness.

-See [chisq.py](./chisq.py)[^1] for a program that takes a file of die rolls (1 or more whitespace separate rolls per line) and calculates whether the probability that the die is fair is greater than a user specified threshold (default 0.99).
+See [chisq.py](./chisq.py)[^1] for a program that takes a file of die rolls (1 or more whitespace separate rolls per line) and calculates whether it's likely that a fair die would produce those rolls.
 When using this method, at least `n-faces * 10` rolls should be used.
+The more you roll, the better the chance of correctly detecting bias. ~95% of biased dice should be detected at `n-faces * 10`.
+The default threshold is set to pass 80% of fair dice, so don't be surprised if a die fails.
+Add more rolls, and if it doesn't start passing by `n-faces * 100` it's probably actually biased.

+As always, DYOR!

 ## Printable Templates